 Most garments and household textiles have care labels with laundering instructions.
-Always follow care label directions when they are available.
+Always follow label directions when they are available.
 General drying instructions for some special washables are included in this section.

-Air drying (heat sensitive items) Heat-sensitive fabrics Heat sensitive fabrics, plastic, rubber, or some stuffed items require drying without heat.
+Air drying (heat sensitive items) Heat sensitive fabrics, plastic, rubber or some stuffed items require drying without heat.
 Use Air Tumble or line dry.
 Air Tumble is useful for fluffing bedding and pillows, and dusting draperies and clothing.
 See Warning on page 10.
-Olefin, polypropy- lene, sheer nylon Follow care label directions.
+Heat-sensitive fabrics Olefin, polypropy- lene, sheer nylon Follow care label directions.
 Cotton and If shoes can be machine laundered: canvas shoes Place several bath towels in the dryer to act as a buffer, or place shoes on drying rack if your dryer has one.
 If rubber or foam rubber materials are part of the shoe, use Air Tumble.
-For other materials, see page 10 for cycle, time, or temperature recommendations.
+For other materials, see page 10 for cycle, time or temperature recommendations.
 3. Remove shoes from dryer while still damp and allow to air dry.
-Pillows, stuffed toys If manufacturer recommends machine drying, dry one pillow at a time and: • Feather, foam, Make sure coverings are securely stitched. polyester 2.
-Shake and fluff the items by hand several times during the cycle.
-3. Make sure pillows are completely dry.
+Pillows, stuffed toys If manufacturer recommends machine drying, dry one pillow at a time and: Feather, foam, Make sure coverings are securely stitched. polyester 2.
+Shake and fluff the items by hand several times during the cycle.3.
+Make sure pillows are completely dry.
 Feather pillows take a long time to dry.
-Plastic, rubber items Shower curtains, tablecloths, baby panties, scatter rugs Follow care label directions. continued on next page continued on next page
+Plastic, rubber items Shower curtains, tablecloths, baby panties Follow care label directions.
+Scatter rugs Follow care label directions.

 Blankets and woolens Machine drying knitted woolens is not recommended.
 Block to shape when wet and allow to air dry.
 Line dry blankets in shade on a breezy day over two lines.
 Pin edges together and straighten them.
-When partly dry, turn the blanket over, repin, and restraighten.
-When dry, brush nap.
-Cotton, rayon, synthetic blankets Dry as recommended for permanent press fabrics on page 10.
-Electric blankets, If manufacturer recommends machine drying: electric sheets, woolen blankets, washable woolen garments Place one or two dry towels in the dryer and preheat 3-5 minutes on a high setting.
-This will dry blankets faster and help avoid pilling.
-3 2.
+When partly dry, turn the blanket over, repin and restraighten.
+When dry, brush nap. • Cotton, rayon, Dry as recommended for permanent press fabrics on page 10. synthetic blankets • Electric blankets, If manufacturer recommends machine drying: electric sheets, woolen blankets, washable woolen Place one or two dry towels in the dryer and preheat 3-5 minutes on a high setting.
+This will dry blankets faster and help avoid pilling. garments 2.
 Put blanket in dryer with warm towels.
 Set control for 20 minutes.
 3. Check after 10 minutes.
 Remove when still damp.
 Overdrying and long tumbling can cause shrinking and pilling.
-Place blanket on flat surface or over two lines to finish drying.
+4. Place blanket on flat surface or over two lines to finish drying.
 Gently stretch to original size and shape.
 5. When completely dry, brush gently to raise nap.
 Press binding with cool iron if needed.
-Curtains, slipcovers • Draperies, Remove drapery weights and hooks before laundering.
+Curtains, slipcovers Remove drapery weights and hooks before laundering.
 For slipcovers, replace while still slightly damp.
 They will dry to fit tightly.
-Dry only a few minutes. slipcovers Leave room in dryer for load to fluff.
+Draperies, Dry only a few minutes. slipcovers Leave room in dryer for load to fluff.
 2. Remove from dryer while slightly damp.
-Do not overdry. • Sheers, some Dry only a few minutes. synthetic curtainsBonded or laminated fabrics Line dry these items.
+Do not overdry.
+Sheers, some synthetic curtains Dry only a few minutes.
+Bonded or laminated fabrics Line dry these items.
 Diapers, baby clothes Wash and dry small items in a mesh bag or pillowcase for convenient handling.
-1. Dry according to manufacturer's instructions.
-2. Remove diapers and cotton knit items while still slightly damp.
+Dry according to manufacturer's instructions.
+Remove diapers and cotton knit items while still slightly damp.
 They will feel softer, shrink less, and be easier to fold.
 Elastic items Remove from dryer while still slightly damp.
 Fiberglass materials Do not machine wash or dry fiberglass materials.
 Small particles can stick to fabrics washed or dried in following loads and cause skin irritation.